 - According to experts, the CMS market in the Asia Pacific region is currently experiencing growth due to more small and medium-sized businesses adopting content management systems.

 North America may continue to dominate the CMS market, but experts predict that the Asia Pacific region will get the highest return on investment out of all the regions.

-This suggests the Asia Pacific market will play a much larger role in the CMS space, moving forward.
+This suggests the Asia Pacific market will play a much larger role in the content management system space, moving forward.

 Content Management System Market Value